Jump to Main Content

 @ rmistry91

-Ronak Mistry Dr. Ronak Mistry is a 2017 graduate of Rowan University School of Osteopathic Medicine.
+Dr. Ronak Mistry is a 2017 graduate of Rowan University School of Osteopathic Medicine.
 He completed his Internal Medicine residency training at Pennsylvania Hospital of the University of Pennsylvania, where he also served as a Chief Resident.
-He is currently a second-year fellow in hematology/oncology at Vanderbilt University Medical Center.
-He intends to pursue a career in non-malignant/classical hematology, with a focus on thrombosis and patient blood management, as well as in undergraduate medical education.
+He is currently a third-year fellow in hematology/oncology at Vanderbilt University Medical Center.
+He intends to pursue a career in non-malignant/classical hematology, with a focus on thrombosis and coagulation, as well as in undergraduate and graduate medical education.

 Madeline Niederkorn, PhD, St. Jude Children's Research Hospital